10up/distributor/README.md

 The Distributor documentation site is built using [WP Hooks Documentor](https://github.com/10up/wp-hooks-documentor).
 Follow these steps to build and run the documentation site locally:

 ### 1. Build Documentation
+Node.js >= 20.0 and PHP >= 8.3 will be needed in your development environment.

 ```bash
 # Install dependencies and build the plugin